2024 Solar Incentives Guide for South Orange Village, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+At this point, the percentage will be reduced slightly each year until the program expires in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

-More information about the new Inflation Reduction Act can be found here.
-Your local South Orange Village solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local South Orange Village solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives